 - Wash gardening clothes separately from other clothes and pay particular attention to removing or cleaning shoes when going into the house.

-DO Remove all furniture before commencing work.
+DO remove all furniture before commencing work.
 Cover floor and other surfaces with plastic to collect paint debris.

-DO Wear a respirator that meets the requirements of Australian Standards.
+DO wear a respirator that meets the requirements of Australian Standards.

-DO Use a wet cloth to dust all surfaces.
+DO use a wet cloth to dust all surfaces.

-DO Hire an industrial vacuum cleaner with micron-sized filters to clean up before and after removing plastic covers.
+DO hire an industrial vacuum cleaner with micron-sized filters to clean up before and after removing plastic covers.

-DO If you live near a main road or industry, consider using a professional dust removalist to clean your roof cavity before proceeding with renovations that will encroach on the roof space.
+DO if you live near a main road or industry, consider using a professional dust removalist to clean your roof cavity before proceeding with renovations that will encroach on the roof space.

-DO Collect all dust and debris in a sealed container or plastic bag and dispose of it safely.
+DO collect all dust and debris in a sealed container or plastic bag and dispose of it safely.

-How to Dispose of Lead Waste
+Disposal of Lead Waste